l1a/dog/README.md

 ### Feature toggles

-dog has three Cargo features that can be switched off to remove functionality.
+dog has two Cargo features that can be switched off to remove functionality.
 While doing so makes dog less useful, it results in a smaller binary that takes less time to build.

-There are three feature toggles available, all of which are active by default:
+There are two feature toggles available, both of which are active by default:

 - `with_idna`, which enables [IDNA](https://en.wikipedia.org/wiki/Internationalized_domain_name) processing
 - `with_https`, which enables DNS-over-HTTPS (requires built-in TLS support)